top of page

 While we won’t be together on Valentine’s Day, I won’t have to wait too long!

-Thankfully, more snuggles with Little L are coming later this week!
+Thankfully, more snuggles with Little L are coming soon!

 Each September, when a new school year began, one of the first lessons I would teach to my kindergartners was a story I would tell, loosely based on a folktale from long ago..
 When telling my version of the story, A Wrinkled Heart, I typically personalized it each year, using our class and surroundings while doing so.
 I had a prop - a large red paper heart that I used as I told this story.
 The gist of A Wrinkled Heart was that it followed one student throughout his/her day and every time someone in the story said something hurtful to the child - “your coat is ugly” or “that idea is stupid” or “your sandwich looks gross” - I’d crumple up a small part of the paper heart..
 The kindergartners would gasp with each crumple and as I continued to tell the story the red paper heart eventually became a squashed ball of red!